-The new system is standardized so that one matrix applies to all non-Vanguard programs, with the exception of any auditions for secondary performing and visual arts programs.
+The new system is standardized so that one matrix applies to all non-Vanguard High School Programs, with the exception of any auditions for High School performing and visual arts programs.
 Vanguard magnet programs may require testing for G/T identification.

 What is ranking and how does is affect the application process?

 During the first round of applications, Sept.
-22–Dec.
-8, 2017, parents can apply to up to 5 magnet programs and must rank their selections in order of preference.
+27 – Dec.
+6, 2019, parents can apply to up to 10 School Choice Programs and must rank their selections in order of preference.
 Once accepted into a program, all of a student’s lesser-ranked applications, including any other acceptances, will be “dropped” or “released”, so that those spots can be offered to other students.
 For example, if you get accepted into your #1 ranked choice and applied to 3 programs, the #2 and #3 choice will be dropped.

 What if there are more qualified applications than there are spaces at a particular school?

-Then all qualified applications received by the deadline, December 8, 2017, will be placed in a lottery.
+Then all qualified applications received by the deadline, December 6, 2019, will be placed in a lottery.
 All the students will then be offered spaces in the order they are picked from the lottery.
-By Midnight of March 22, 2018, the lottery results will be made available to the parents.
+By midnight of January 30, 2020, the lottery results will be made available to parents.
 Some qualified students will be offered spaces and some placed on a waitlist.